nsdf-fabric/nsdf-fuse/ReadMe.md

 # and finally run the real tests
 nsdf-fuse clean-all && nsdf-fuse create-bucket && nsdf-fuse simple-benchmark

+# FIO tests
-# FIO tests (we are getting unconsistent results)
+# COMMENTED: we are getting inconsistent results
-nsdf-fuse clean-all && nsdf-fuse create-bucket && nsdf-fuse fio-benchmark
+# nsdf-fuse clean-all && nsdf-fuse create-bucket && nsdf-fuse fio-benchmark
 ```

 ## S3QL specific

 `s3ql` is the only not compatible with other tests since it is using `fuse3` vs the normal `fuse`.
 For this reason it is probably better to run `s3ql` test at the end.
 You first install `s3ql`:

 ```
 export TARGET=s3ql